TomasVotruba/cognitive-complexity/README.md

 composer require tomasvotruba/cognitive-complexity --dev
 ```

-The package is available on PHP 7.4-8.1 versions in tagged releases.
+The package is available on PHP 7.4+.

 <br>